Start9Labs/documentation/source/support/faq.rst

 Why does the Bitcoin service take so long to be ready?
 ------------------------------------------------------
 On first install, the Bitcoin service must verify the entire history of transactions in order to verify transactions going forward.
 This can take approximately a week depending on your internet connection.
 You can continue to use the Embassy normally in the meantime.
+You can learn more about the Initial Block Download in `this video <https://www.youtube.com/watch?v=OrYDehC-8TU>`_.

 Can the IBD (Initial Block Download) be made faster?
 Or can wait times be improved?
 ------------------------------------------------------------------------------------